Campbell Creek (Alaska): History

 Before English-speaking settlers arrived in Anchorage, the Dena'ina inhabited the area.
 They called the creek Qin Cheghitnu or Crying Ridge Creek.
 The Crying Ridge referred to Tanaina Peak in the Chugach Mountains, in the upper reaches of the creek, which was considered to be a place of bereavement.

 The European name of Campbell Creek is a derivative of Point Campbell, where the Knik and Turnagain arms of Cook Inlet meet.

 Usage

 During summer, Campbell Creek is popular for inner tubing and kayaking.

 Hydrology

 The discharge of the Campbell Creek has been measured by the USGS since 1966.
 The stream gauge site at the Dimond Boulevard Bridge near Spenard measures flow from an area of 69.7 mi2.
 The mean flow between 1966 and 2013 was 67.7 cuft/s, with the lowest daily flow recorded in February 1969 at 2.2 cuft/s.

 The highest river level recorded occurred in August 1989 with a height of 23 ft through the gauge, giving a corresponding flow of 1510 cuft/s.

+River discharge is closely related to seasonality and seasonal precipitation.
+First spring flush usually takes place shortly after snowmelt, between March and April, lasting until June/ July.
+A second flush of discharge often takes place after heavy rains during August/ September.

+With climate change, these patterns are likely to change, as snow accumulation and mean water availability are expected to decrease and mean temperature is expected to increase.